Fetch GCLID from Google Analytics 4 API

 2. Click “Admin” button on the left bottom,

-3. On the middle panel, you will see your Property Id.
+3. On the middle panel, you’ll see your Property Id.

 Metrics You Need